W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 <div id=2 class=zero-height></div>

-2. I have said that you cannot change your mind by changing your behaviour, but I have also said, and many times, that you *can* change your mind.
+2. I have said that you cannot change your mind by changing your behavior, but I have also said, and many times, that you *can* change your mind.
 ²When your mood tells you that you have chosen wrongly, and this is so whenever you are not joyous, then *know this need not be*
 ³In every case you have thought wrongly about some brother God created, and are perceiving images your ego makes in a darkened glass.
 ⁴Think honestly what you have thought that God would not have thought, and what you have not thought that God would have you think.